mfkimbell/aws-and-other-cloud-notes/README.md

 * 3. Terraform apply executes the plan.
 This potentially changes the deployment.
 * 4. Terraform destroy deletes all resources that are governed by this specific terraform environment.

+After applying, you get a `terraform.tfstate` that keeps track of the currently created resources, this is what's referenced when destroying.
+It's not encouraged, but you can make manual changes and then manually update the tfstate.

+`.tfvars` keeps track of variables you want.

+You can start to do more dynamic things like create a list and generate a resource for each item in that list and name it based on the list entry.
+You can loop and create a resource a certain number of times, etc...

+`terraform state list` lists all the resources you currently have deployed, and you can filter by resource.

 Connect to remote backend

 ## Basic AWS Setup